 Like the vast majority of Russell’s earlier work, this is four-star material, from start to finish.
 Don’t miss it.

 The High Strung, Quiet Riots.
-The melodies and harmonies are strong throughout the digital-only latest release from the High Strung, whose prime movers include guitarist/vocalist Josh Malerman, writer of the thriller novel Bird Box (now a popular Netflix film).
-The power-pop group, who have released well over a dozen albums since they formed in Detroit in 2000, evoke 60s bands on Quiet Riots, which mixes in elements of garage rock, pop, and psychedelia.
-The album includes “Goffin & King,” a nod to songwriters Gerry Goffin and Carole King, as well as numbers with whimsical titles like “Death to Us Is a Mixture of Moods” and “Darling Weirdo.”
+The melodies and harmonies are strong throughout the latest release from the High Strung, whose prime movers include guitarist/vocalist Josh Malerman, writer of the thriller novel Bird Box (now a popular Netflix film).
+The power-pop group, who have released well over a dozen albums since they formed in Detroit in 2000, evokes 1960s bands on Quiet Riots, which mixes in elements of garage rock, pop, and psychedelia.
+The album (available on vinyl and for download) includes “Goffin & King,” a nod to songwriters Gerry Goffin and Carole King, as well as numbers with whimsical titles like “Death to Us Is a Mixture of Moods” and “Darling Weirdo.”
 The upbeat songs, most of which clock in at less than three minutes, are loaded with ringing guitars and addictive hooks.
 Occasionally, they flirt enough with bubblegum to make me think of them as a guilty pleasure.
 Guilty or not, though, they’re all a pleasure.

 Colin Linden & Luther Dickinson with the Tennessee Valentines, Amour.
 The guitar work often sounds reminiscent of Ry Cooder and the laid-back pacing recalls Cowboy Junkies’ Trinity Session on this excellent collection of classic songs about love, which arrives just in time for Valentine’s Day.
 Highlights include the traditional “Careless Love,” which shows up in instrumental and vocal versions; “What Am I Living For”; Kris Kristofferson’s “For the Good Times”; “Crazy Arms,” the Ray Price hit; and an otherworldly “Forgot to Remember to Forget,” which sounds nothing like the popular Elvis Presley version.
 The guitar work by Colin Linden and Luther Dickinson (Black Crowes, Mississippi Allstars) is imaginative and skillful, as are the violin and accordion contributions from the always-wonderful Fats Kaplin.
 Also uniformly first-rate are the vocalists that Linden and Dickenson rounded up for this project, among them Billy Swan, who delivers his own “Lover Please,” a 1962 hit for Clyde McPhatter.